RithvikKasarla/2019-Infinite-Loop-Practice/README.md

 Be here by 6 PM next week, March 3rd.

-Make sure you have the dev environment set up on your laptop.
+Make sure you have the dev environment set up on your laptop (including pytest in visual studio).